Pre Assessment (Eligibility stage)

-You will need to pass the Pre Assessment Tool in its entirety in order to be emailed with an application form to complete.
+You will need to register and pass the Pre Assessment stage in its entirety to be emailed or posted an application form to complete.

-On receipt of your application form we will send you a form that must be returned to us unfolded and completed in full in HB pencil within five working days.
+On receipt of your application form we will send you a form that must be returned to us unfolded and must be completed in full in HB pencil by Monday 6 November 2017.

 The papersift is undertaken on our behalf by an external company and will take around two weeks to complete.
 All candidates are assessed under national guidelines and feedback will be provided for you along with the result.